AKST/gpu-toy/examples/compute/attempt-ols/README.md

 # Proposal

-So I am writing a few WGSL compute shaders to compute ordinary least squares in a few passed in a non blocking manner
+So I am writing a few WGSL compute shaders to compute ordinary least squares in a few passed in a non blocking manner.

+## General Overview

 - A = XᵀX is done in many smaller steps to avoid atomics or any synchronisation
 - B = A⁻¹ is then done in 1 step based on the assumption the operation will be small?
 If not we should split it up.